 By Robert Rousseau, Copyright © 2008, GoNorthCascades.com

-While skiing in the North Cascades you'll likely be blown away by the scenery and raw nature, even if you're only breezing by it.
-The same can be said while mountain biking in the area.
+While driving through the North Cascades you'll likely be blown away by the scenery and raw nature, even if you're only breezing by it.
+The same can be said while biking in the area.
 But when it comes to camping in the North Cascades, well, you'll have time.
-Time to partake in some fishing; time to simply look around you and breath in that crisp mountain air while in awe of the majestic peaks and sunsets that just can't be explained.
+Time to do some fishing; time to simply look around and breath in the natural wilderness and mountain peaks.
+Time to do some camping...

 Mt.
 Baker Highway Campgrounds